 Dottie went in search of Overton and explained that Mr George needed picking up a bit.
 Overton, like all butlers good at their job, immediately procured what was required and Dottie rejoined George a minute later, handing him the glass.
 He disposed of its contents in one gulp.

 ‘That’s better.’
 He set the glass aside.
 ‘Dottie, I’ve got something to give you.
 It’s from my mother.
-She asked me to give it to you, when she knew she wasn’t, you know…’
+She asked me to give it to you.
+When she knew she wasn’t, you know…’

 She nodded, definitely intrigued now.
 She put the envelope in her little black clutch bag.
-Her mind was still busy on what it might contain as George said, softly, ‘Heard from Gervase Parfitt?’
+Her mind was still busy on what it might contain as George said, softly, ‘Heard from Parfitt?’

 ‘Quite right too, the idiot deserves it.’

-‘He was furious.’
-She shrugged, replaying the horrid scene in her head.
-‘But it’s too late now, it’s finished.
-I wouldn’t mind if he’d apologised, or even if he’d just lied to me and pretended he believed all along I was innocent, but that he couldn’t help me because of his professional position.
-If just once he’d said that he’d wanted to support me.
+‘He was already furious, so I’m not surprised he hasn’t been in touch since.
+I’m rather glad, actually.’
+She shrugged, replaying the horrid conversation in her head.
+‘But finally, it’s finished.
+I wouldn’t mind if he’d apologised, or even if he’d just lied to me and simply said he believed I was innocent, but that he couldn’t help me because of his professional position.
+If just once he’d said that he’d been desperate to support me.
 For some reason he managed to make me feel as though I was the one in the wrong.
 Again.’
 She gave George a crooked little smile.
-‘I can’t spend my life with someone like that.
-I need someone I can trust, someone who will support me and believe in me.
+‘Now I’m beginning to think I never even loved him in the first place.
+Perhaps it’s all for the best.
+I can’t spend my life with someone like that.
+I need someone I can trust, someone who will support me.
 I know that sounds silly, but…’

 ‘Not at all.
 I think that’s the least one can ask of the person one plans to spend one’s life with.’
 George looked across at the group centred about his wife and baby.

-Babies, Dottie corrected herself.
+Babies, Dottie corrected her thoughts.
 As far as the world was concerned, the two babies were twins, both of them the children of Flora and George, although the close family knew the truth: that baby Diana was in fact the illegitimate daughter of George’s sister Diana who had died upon giving birth to her child just eight months earlier.
-George and Flora had adopted baby Diana as their own, and Freddie had been born a little more than three weeks later.
+George and Flora had adopted baby Diana as their own, and their own child, Freddie, had been born a little more than three weeks later.

-Then suddenly it was too late to run: the door opened.
-He was there, wearing old boots, old paint-smudged trousers, his sleeves rolled back, the old shirt open-necked with no singlet underneath.
+He was wearing old boots, old paint-smudged trousers.
+His shirtsleeves were rolled back, the old shirt open-necked with no singlet underneath.
 Her eyes took in the smooth skin of his neck and the little patch of light-coloured hair on his chest.
-She forced herself to look at his face.
-His eyes were very blue, his fair hair rumpled, a streak of paint across his chin.
-The breath in her throat choked her.
+She forced herself to keep her eyes on his face.
+His eyes were very blue, his fair hair rumpled, white paint streaked his chin.
+His eyebrows, the cheekbones… The breath in her throat choked her.
 Such a beautiful man.

 He shut the door, taking a long time to do so.
 He was composing himself, she knew.
 She stared at the breadth of his shoulders, his slim waist, his lean hips, and wondered yet again how she had ever thought Gervase anything like him.